Forest Lake Indian Education Program

 The American Indian Education Program includes a Parent Committee which is made up of parents of American Indian students in the district, American Indian secondary students, staff and community members.
 We have monthly family nights to celebrate our community's strength, discuss issues relevant to American Indian students today and plan for the future!

 We welcome new faces and encourage collaboration to help create a thriving community so we can help support our native children for generations to come!
 Please join us anytime.
-The schedule for our 2022-23 meetings will be coming soon.
+Meetings occur on the 2nd Tuesday of the month at the FLAS Education Center at 6pm.
 To receive meeting emails and updates, please contact email@example.com

 Indian Education PAC Meetings & Events for 2022 -2023